ExpressiveMachineryLab/how_to/door_access.md

 Include in this request:

-1. The name of the person to get access
+1. The GTID of the person who needs access (do not include their name to protect personal data)
-2. Their GTID
-3. Areas they need access to (typically this is Room 325 and Digital Media wing)
+2. Areas they need access to (typically this is Room 325 and Digital Media wing)